Jason deCaires Taylor: Conservation

 By encompassing bio-restorative and culturally educational properties Taylors work has been categorised as part of the eco-art movement.
 In 2010, his work featured in the campaign by Greenpeace for awareness of Global Warming ahead of the 2010 United Nations Climate Conference in Cancún.

 In 2016, Taylor produced Plasticide, a land-based artwork that depicts an idyllic family beach scene, which is interrupted by seagulls regurgitating plastic.
-Originally installed outside the National Theatre on London's Southbank, Greenpeace later used the 2.5 ton sculpture to block Coco-Cola's UK headquarters in London as a call to action to address their plastic pollution.
+Originally installed outside the National Theatre on London's Southbank, Greenpeace later used the 2.5 ton sculpture to block Coca-Cola's's UK headquarters in London as a call to action to address their plastic pollution.

+In 2024, Taylor created Sirens of Sewage, a tidal artwork that portrays a small cross section of the local Whitstable, UK community - a cold water swimmer, school child, kite surfer, lifeboat volunteer and local fisherman - each who holds a profound connection to the sea and a shared resolve to combat water pollution.

 Controversy

 Damien Hirst was accused of plagiarism due to the striking similarities between his show entitled Treasures from the Wreck of the Unbelievable exhibited at the May 2017 Vince Biennale and Jason deCaires Taylor's underwater sculptures, which were first installed in 2006, and were also exhibited at the same Biennale.

+In September 2018, President Abdulla Yameen of the Maldives ordered the removal and destruction of the 30 figurative sculptures included within Coralarium as the country's religious leaders deemed the human-like figures to represent idols and were therefore a violation of Islamic beliefs.
+“I was extremely shocked and heartbroken to learn that my sculptures have been destroyed by the Maldivian authorities, despite continued consultations and dialogue,” Taylor announced.
+“The Coralarium was conceived to connect humans to the environment and a nurturing space for marine life to thrive.”